MelTobias/DATA3402-Final/README.md

 * Random Forest
 * K-Nearest Neighbors

-The best-performing model was Random Forest, which achieved a perfect score, which was common to others who worked with this dataset.
+The best-performing model was Random Forest, which achieved a perfect score (100% accuracy), which was common to others who worked with this dataset.
 The classification report and confusion matrix confirm strong performance across both classes.

 ## Summary of Work Done